Underrout/smw-project-template/README.md

 my best to assist, as long as the problem is directly related to this template project specifically and not one of the included tools or how to use them.

-If you are unsure of how to use an included tool, have a look through the included readme in the tool's directory or see if there is a tutorial available elsewhere (there is also a list of [available tutorials](https://github.com/Underrout/callisto/wiki#what-should-i-know-before-reading-this)).
+If you are unsure of how to use an included tool see if there is a tutorial available elsewhere (there is also a list of [available tutorials](https://github.com/Underrout/callisto/wiki#what-should-i-know-before-reading-this)).

 # Setup

 ## From ZIP file

-I would recommend using this template with GitHub (or a different repository host) and git, but if you want you can also download the template as a ZIP file by clicking on `Code` and choosing `Download ZIP` from the dropdown menu and use it as-is.
+I would recommend using this template with GitHub (or a different repository host) and [Git](https://www.git-scm.com/), but if you want you can also download the template as a ZIP file by clicking on `Code` and choosing `Download ZIP` from the dropdown menu and use it as-is.

-Once you have downloaded it, you can simply unpack the ZIP archive wherever you would like to set up your project and continue reading at [Setting up Callisto](Setting-up-Callisto).
+Once you have downloaded it, you can simply unpack the ZIP archive wherever you would like to set up your project and continue reading at [Setting up Callisto](#setting-up-callisto).

 ## With GitHub and git